KarutaYT/kao-web/README.md

-# Tomato Art Online Official Website on Github
+# Karuta Art Online Official Website on Github
 This website is OSS.